react-boilerplate/react-boilerplate/FILE-APPENDIX.md

 * `server.js`: The development server, which allows us to go to `localhost:3000` and see the application live.
 Also makes hot-reloading work.

 * `serviceworker.js`: The script that tells the serviceworker how to cache our files.

-  * `serviceworker-cache-polyfill.js`: A polyfill for the `ServiceWorker` cache, which isn't yet fully supported everywhere.
-(See [https://jakearchibald.com/2014/using-serviceworker-today/](here) for more information)